JPG Quality and WordPress

 WordPress Does Not Modify Uploaded Images

 The last misconception is that WordPress decreases the quality of images you upload.
-WordPress does NOT modify your uploaded images by default.
-It just transfers them straight to the server, unaltered, and uses that unaltered original to create the resized versions.
+Prior to version 5.3, WordPress does NOT modify your uploaded images by default.
+It just transfers them straight to the server, unaltered, and uses that unaltered original to create the resized versions (thumbnails).
 The resizes are where the quality loss is introduced, and this is where the quality level of 82 comes into play.
 There is a way that your originals CAN be changed though.
-If you are using a plugin to resize the uploads to a maximum resolution, then the plugin that does the resizing will be using the default quality of 82, or whatever you have configured.
+If you are using WordPress 5.3+ it resizes your original to 2560px wide, but saves the original separately for use in generating the resizes.
+Also, if you use a plugin to resize the uploads with a maximum resolution, then the plugin that does the resizing will be using the default quality of 82, or whatever you have configured.
 EWWW IO and Imsanity are two such plugins that can be configured to resize your original uploads.